taobo0310/musicdl/docs/Clients.md

 [Bilibili Music](https://www.bilibili.com/audio/home/?type=9) is Bilibili’s dedicated audio platform, where users can discover, stream, and enjoy a wide variety of music, podcasts, and original audio content.

-We can use BilibiliMusicClient to download the music above.
+We can use BilibiliMusicClient to download music from the above music platform.

 BilibiliMusicClient requires no additional CLI tools such as ffmpeg or N_m3u8DL-RE.
 Just install musicdl via pip and it is ready to use out of the box.